* denotes current or former student

 Book Chapter

-1) Montefrio, M.J.F, & Obbard, J.P.
+1) Montefrio, M.J.F, and J.P.
+Obbard.
 (2011).
 Production and utilisation of biodiesel derived from waste cooking oil: A feasibility study of its application in Marikina City, Philippines.
 In: Lye L.H. et al (eds.), Sustainability matters: challenges and opportunities in environmental management in Asia, pp. 1-36.
 Singapore, Singapore: Pearson Education South Asia.

 Non-Refereed Publications